titisriz/titisriz/README.md

 - 👋 Hi, I’m @titisriz
 - 💼 I'm currently working as a Backend Software Engineer
 - 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning Flutter and looking forward to become a Mobile Developer
+- 🌱 I’m currently learning Flutter and looking forward to become a Mobile App Developer

 <!---
 titisriz/titisriz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.